rayout/grunt-smart-assets/README.md

 ### Options

+#### options.files.streamTasks
+Type: `Object`

+Tasks to be performed for each file in the specified folder according to the extension

+#### options.files.afterTasks
+Type: `Object`

+If you need something to do with the files after converting and copying

 #### options.files.cleanDist
 Type: `Bool`
 Default value: `true`

-Clean dist foldr before convert`
+Clean dist folder before convert`

 #### options.html.rev
 Type: `Bool`